linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - The `ServiceProfile` YAML for `deploy/voting` is unmarshalled into a `ServiceProfile` object and a `Timeout` value is set under `RouteSpec` (say, "25s").
 The object is then marshalled and piped to `kubectl apply`
 - Finally, from the previous `routes` cmd, the value for `"effective_success"` is verified , i.e, if the present value is lesser than before.

-> Note: Additional routes to `voting` may have to be added to give valuable insights on Retries and Timeouts.
-For example, a route that takes longer than `X` seconds to respond.
-A timeout of `X` may then be configured to witness the drop in `"effective_success"`.

-In addition to this, it would also be nice to show the `EFFECTIVE_RPS`  and `ACTUAL_RPS` metrics from the output of `tap` as a way to observe the difference in the requests being sent by the client and the requests being received by the Linkerd proxy.
-This would allow the users to monitor the occurrences of retries and timeouts.
+Additionally, we could show the `EFFECTIVE_RPS`  and `ACTUAL_RPS` metrics from the output of `tap` as a way to observe the difference in the requests being sent by the client and the requests being received by the Linkerd proxy.

+Further, following up with [this comment](https://github.com/linkerd/linkerd2/issues/2179#issuecomment-471643537) it would be nice to have `emojivoto` configured to monitor the occurenced of retries and timeouts.
+For example, a service or a set of services may be configured to have routes dedicated for testing retries and timeouts; a service that accepts a request with 3 parameters - `succeed-after-retries`, `id`, and `delay`.
+The service returns `200 OK` only after `succeed-after-retries`, and also keeps track of how many times the service was called before that.
+The service may also sleep for `delay` before servicing a request, as a way of validating timeouts.

+This way, users shall be allowed to monitor the occurences of retries and timeouts.

 **7. Distributed Tracing (optional)**